MELASMA | HYPERPIGMENTATION

 Hyperpigmentation can become darker as the skin cells move closer to the surface.
 This point is important because with many treatments, hyperpigmentation can darken in appearance before fading.

-Schedule a consultation at Ivonne Sanchez Beauty or get referred to a qualified medical professional.
+Schedule a consultation at IVONNE or get referred to a qualified medical professional.

 Treatment Pathways for Hyperpigmentation